 (iii) The average number of days per year that water is provided to each animal type.

-(G) If the supplier has requested and received approval to include in its objective a budget associated with the variance for water associated with dust control on horse corrals or other animal exercise arenas pursuant to section 968(e)(2):
+(G) If the supplier has requested and received approval to include in its objective a budget associated with the variance for water associated with dust control on horse corrals or other animal exercise arenas pursuant to section 968(f)(2):

-(i) The volume of water associated with the variance (Vcorral) calculated pursuant to section 968(f)(2)
+(i) The volume of water associated with the variance (Vcorral) calculated pursuant to section 968(g)(2)

-(ii) The square footage of corrals or other animal exercise arenas provided by the Department, or alternative data as specified in section 968(f)(2)(A).
+(ii) The square footage of corrals or other animal exercise arenas provided by the Department, or alternative data as specified in section 968(g)(2)(A).

-(H) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate residential agricultural landscapes pursuant to section 968(e)(2), the volume of water associated with the variance (Vag) calculated pursuant to section 968(f)(3) as well as the following information, which must be calculated and updated on an annual basis, unless specified otherwise specified .
-This must be calculated and updated annually provided by the Department:
+(H) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate residential agricultural landscapes pursuant to section 968(f)(2), the following information:

-(i) The square footage of residential agricultural landscapes
+(i) The volume of water associated with the variance (Vag) calculated pursuant to section 968(g)(3).
+This must be calculated and updated on an annual basis.

-(ii) Reference evapotranspiration and effective precipitation data for the aggregated growing seasons associated with the crops grown on residential agricultural landscapes
+(ii) Reference evapotranspiration and effective precipitation data for the aggregated growing seasons associated with the crops grown on residential agricultural landscapes This must be calculated and updated on an annual basis

-(ivii) The average regional crop coefficient
+(iii) The average regional crop coefficient

-(ivi) The average regional irrigation efficiency.
+(iv) The average regional irrigation efficiency

+(v) The square footage of residential agricultural landscapes.

-(I) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate residential agricultural landscapes pursuant to section 968(e)(2) and if the variance is calculated using crop-specific landscape area, which must be calculated and updated on an annual basis unless otherwise specified:
+(I) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate residential agricultural landscapes pursuant to section 968(f)(2) and if the variance is calculated using crop-specific landscape area, the following information:

-(i) The volume of water associated with the variance (Vag) calculated pursuant to section 968(f)(3)(A)
+(i) The volume of water associated with the variance (Vag) calculated pursuant to section 968(g)(3)(A).
+This must be calculated and updated on an annual basis

-(ii) The landscape area associated with each crop, as estimated by the supplier

-(iii) The reference evapotranspiration and effective precipitation data associated with each crop’s growing season
+(ii) The reference evapotranspiration and effective precipitation data associated with each crop’s growing season.
+This must be calculated and updated on an annual basis

-(iv) The unique efficiency factor for each crop, calculated according to section 968(f)(3)(C).
+(iii) The unique efficiency factor for each crop, calculated according to section 968(g)(3)(C)

+(iv) The landscape area associated with each crop, as estimated by the supplier.

-(J) If the supplier has requested and received approval to include in its objective a budget associated with the variance for water used to respond to state or local emergency events pursuant to section 968(e)(2):
+(J) If the supplier has requested and received approval to include in its objective a budget associated with the variance for water used to respond to state or local emergency events pursuant to sections 968(f)(2), the following information, which must be calculated and updated on an annual basis:

 (i) The volume of water associated with the variance

-(ii) The required documentation described in section 968(f)(4).
+(ii) The required documentation described in section 968(g)(4).

-(K) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate landscapes with recycled water containing high levels of TDS pursuant to section 968(e)(2) and relied on the calculation method described in 968(f)(5)(A):
+(K) If the supplier has requested and received approval to include in its objective a budget associated with the variance to irrigate landscapes with recycled water containing high levels of TDS pursuant to section 968(f)(2) and relied on the calculation method described in 968(g)(5)(A):

-(i) The volume of water associated with the variance (VHTDS) calculated pursuant to section 968(f)(5)(A)
+(i) The volume of water associated with the variance (VHTDS) calculated pursuant to section 968(g)(5)(A).
+This must be calculated and updated on an annual basis.

-(ii) The square footage of the special landscape area irrigated with recycled water containing high levels of TDS
+(ii) The square footage of land irrigated with recycled water containing high levels of TDS.
+If reported to a Regional Water Quality Control Board, the value reported pursuant to this section shall be the same value as reported to the Regional Water Quality Control Board.

 (iii) The concentration of TDS, in mg/L